chotchki/feophant/README.md

 A SQL database server written in Rust and inspired by PostreSQL.

-Just a toy for the moment, but I'm actively working to fix that!
+We now have support for persistent storage!
+Not crash safe but I'm getting there!

 [![Latest Build][build-badge]][build-url]
 [![codecov][codecov-badge]][codecov-url]